AndrasE/app-today-todo-/README.md

 ## Hi there 👋

 This app was also part of my self-study on <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp" target="_blank" rel="noopener noreferrer">Udemy</a>.
-Using EJS with MongoDb, the users can here interact with the App and send their own post to a database, which gets displayed to them.
+Using EJS with MongoDb, the users can here interact with the App and send their own posts to a database, which then get displayed to them.
 Although it is a simple App, I think it could be a good start for beginners trying to build similar applications.

 Take care, code safe! 💻